 Chateau potatoes are very straightforward – it doesn’t take much to make a potato worth eating.

 First, little new potatoes are braised in oodles of melted garlic butter, until they’re just starting to crisp up.

 Then, they’re popped in the oven to roast.
 The golden brown crust that forms is unbelievable, infused with that garlic butter flavour.
 The middles are soft and fluffy.

 All you need is a sprinkling of fresh herbs on top to finish it off beautifully.

 Oh, and don’t forget to drizzle over any excess melted butter… wouldn’t want it to go to waste.

-I don’t often share a side dish recipe on this blog (mostly because I tend to stick to the same few side dishes over and over again at home), but these buttery chateau potatoes have reminded me that there’s so much more you can do with simple veggie sides – from now on I’ll definitely be channelling my inner cruise-goer and trying to be a bit more inventive!
+I don’t often share side dish recipes on this blog (mostly because I tend to stick to the same few side dishes over and over again at home), but these buttery chateau potatoes have reminded me that there’s so much more you can do with simple veggie sides!

 Buttery chateau potatoes